Workout topper

 Content

-Workout name displays the template name exactly as the user created it.
+Template name label displays the template name exactly as the user created it.
 It should truncate with an ellipsis if it exceeds the available width.
 One line maximum.

-Exercise selector shows the current exercise's common gym name ("Incline dumbbell press", not "Inclined DB chest press variant B").
+Exercise selector shows the current exercise's common gym name ("Chest press machine", not "Inclined DB chest press variant B").
 One line, truncated with ellipsis.

 Timer shows the time in mm:ss format: "02:00", "01:49", "00:00".
 No hours.
 No milliseconds.